 Golf welcomed 2.6 million newcomers last year, maintaining a four-year upward trend.
 Among those beginners, 35 percent are women and 70 percent are under the age of 35.
 In addition, the number of non-golfers who say they are “very interested” in playing golf has increased to 14.9 million, a rise that in part can be in part to the growth of off-course forms of participation such as Topgolf.

 In an attempt to capitalize on this increasing interest, PGA TOUR Superstore is also making a substantial push into online retail.
-On Sept.
-10, the company launched its new e-commerce store after spending more than a year working with Salesforce Commerce Cloud to create a completely new end-to-end journey for customers on any device.
+In September, the company launched its new e-commerce store after spending more than a year working with Salesforce Commerce Cloud to create a completely new end-to-end journey for customers on any device.

-Since the new website debuted in September, Sullivan said PGA TOUR Superstore’s e-commerce sales have tripled, a jump he credits largely to the ease of use on mobile devices.
+Since the new website debuted, Sullivan said PGA TOUR Superstore’s e-commerce sales have tripled, a jump he credits largely to the ease of use on mobile devices.

 “We were getting good usage on desktop, but the mobile application is much more friendly and we’re seeing a significant improvement in conversion rates,” Sullivan said.
 “The reality is people shop differently than they did even 10 years ago.”